The age-old question every business will face: do we build it or should we buy it?

 If you are very early on in adopting Product-Led Sales, our advice is to not buy a tool you are not ready to use.
 Despite being a PLS vendor, we want to be honest and tell you - it will be a terrible experience for you and the company desperately trying to activate you on their product.

-But, if you are in the phase where you have various hypotheses for Product-Led Sales (eg. goals, PQLs, workflows, etc.) and you want to test them out, we’d suggest using a third party solution that allows for experimentation.
-PLS platforms can help you experiment with different workflows, dashboards, and PQL scoring models without re-building the tooling each time.
-You’ll avoid bothering your data engineering and data science teams every time you have a change in the model.
+But, if you are in the phase where you have various hypotheses for Product-Led Sales (eg. goals, PQLs, workflows, etc.) and you want to test them out, we’d suggest using a third-party solution that allows for experimentation.
+PLS platforms can help you experiment with different playbooks, lead scoring models, and PQL and PQA definitions, without re-building the tooling each time.

 Our recommendation

-If you’re a bit later on the journey and have hypotheses to test, we recommend engaging a vendor that can help you validate those hypotheses by testing them on the platform.
-You should make sure that the PLS vendor enables experimentation (aka nothing hard-coded), so that you can learn and grow before you scale.
+If you’re a bit later on the journey and have hypotheses to test, we recommend engaging a vendor that can help you validate those hypotheses by testing them on the platform - and start optimizing fast!
+You should make sure that the PLS vendor enables experimentation (aka no-code) so that you can learn and grow before you scale.

 #3 Existing tools investment